Everyone

 Gender transitioning is a unique and personal experience.

 Employees should discuss with their employer what steps they intend to take within the workplace and what this means for other employees and possibly clients.
-The employee can bring a A union is an organisation that supports employees in the workplace by acting as an advocate for them collectively (and with the consent of the employee, individually).
-Unions bargain for collective employment agreements with employers and help employees with information and advice about work-related issues.
+The employee can bring a An organisation that supports and advocates for employees in the workplace.
+Unions bargain for collective agreements and help employees with information and advice about work-related issues.

 It is good practice to develop these steps into a written action plan so that the employer and employee can agree on how to manage any issues around the employee’s transition and how the employer may support the employee.
 It might include identifying what information is relevant (and that personal medical details do not fall into that category), who needs to be told and how and when they will be informed.
 It can be useful to discuss a possible timeline including any dates when the employee would like to be: